tumani1/shard_example/README.md

-Simple example how make sharding in Django
+It simple example implementation, how we can to make sharding in Django.